For Owners

 Marketing

-Your listing will syndicate on up to 50 sites through all of our marketing partners such as the Zillow Group, Apartments.com, and Rentals.com, Realtor.com.
+Your listing will syndicate on Living Room’s website and approximately 30 additional sites through all of our marketing partners such as the Zillow Group, Redfin Rentals, Hotpads, Apartments.com, and Rentals.com, Realtor.com.
 These sites are subject to change as new sites are identified and existing sites change their policies.

 Security Deposits

 A standard security deposit defaults to an amount equal to one month’s rent.
-In a competitive market, condo and plex owners may accept a smaller deposit as a way to compete with the low move-in costs offered by surrounding apartment communities.
-Increased deposits are offered to conditionally qualified applicants who meet the screening criteria but come with some additional risk.
+In a competitive market, it is a strategy to market a reduced deposit to make the home more attractive (especially in the multifamily market).
+This is a great way to compete with the low move-in costs offered by surrounding apartment communities.
+Increased deposits are offered to conditionally qualified applicants who meet the basics of the screening criteria but come with some additional risk.
 The tenant’s risk is determined by factors like income, rental history, and credit.
-For more information, review the Rental Screening Criteria in our Resources section.
-It’s important to note that an approved Portland applicant will never be charged a security deposit that exceeds 1.5 month’s rent as governed by the Portland Housing Bureau.
+For more information, review the Rental Screening Criteria in our Tenant Resources section.
+It’s important to note that an approved applicant will never be charged a security deposit that exceeds 1.5 month’s rent as governed by the Portland Housing Bureau and adopted by Living Room in other municipalities.

-No, accepting more than first month’s rent and a security deposit from a new tenant is no longer standard practice.
-Requiring a tenant to pay last month’s rent also reduces the amount of a security deposit you can accept for damages.
+No. Accepting more than first month’s rent and a security deposit from a new tenant is no longer standard practice.
+Requiring last month’s rent upfront also limits the amount of security deposit that can be collected for potential damages, making it a less effective approach overall.

 Rents